Wednesday, December 22, 2021

 Our dual camera system worked well on or recent trip to the Aransas National Wildlife Refuge.
 On the way there Renita took images of birds perched on power lines along the roadside.
 The light was not great, cloudy and hazy, but she got a great shot of a juvenile redtail hawk.
 You can identify it because it has a stomach band and dark bands along the patagial, (the front edge of the wings, I had to look it up).

 She also got a good image of a cara cara.
 It is listed as a type of falcon and if not hunting it also can be seen on road kills.
-Entering the park, she pulled over and we switched positions as I got out the EOS 90D.
+Entering the park, she pulled over and we switched positions and I got out the EOS 90D.
 On this trip we were also traveling with another couple, Fred and Becky, our friends from Wyoming.
 They have purchased a new camper van, their first, and were on their inaugural camping trip.

-Our first top was at the Heron Flats trail.
+Our first stop was at the Heron Flats trail.
 We were looking for the whooping crane pair and easily found them along the Heron Flats Trail.
 Another birder told us that a long-tailed duck had been spotted, and so we hurried to Jones Lake.

 Unfortunately, we did not see that bird, but Becky spotted a huge alligator looking for a duck breakfast.
 We also saw numerous lesser scaup and buffalo head ducks.

-Buffalo head ducks are also in Wyoming and had taken a picture of one there in October at Grand Teton National Park.
+Buffalo head ducks are also in Wyoming and I had taken a picture of one there in October at Grand Teton National Park.

 Next, we drove to the viewing tower.
 On the way a pair of black belied whistling ducks guarded their brood and a pied billed grebe watched the family.